People and Art

 Next is Etara open air museum to see and take a photo of different Bulgarian crafts from 19th century.

 Arrival in Veliko Tarnovo – the capital of the second Bulgarian Kingdom.
-Sightseeing tour with visit to the Wax Museum and Tsarevets fortress.
+Sightseeing tour with visit to the Tsarevets fortress.

 After breakfast – transfer to the village of Arbanassi famous for its ancient, richly decorated churches and magnificent architecture.
 It used to be a residence of the Bulgarian kings.
 Visit church of the Nativity and attend Orthodox songs concert made by several priests.

 Lunch with culinary lesson of making yoghurt and banitsa.